Adel/playground-WH1EdsPZ/markdowns/00_AboutThisCourse/01_welcome.md

 This playground will be used to share my journey in learning haskell and functional programming.

 ## Disclaimer
 This haskell journey of mine has just started.
-I will try to do my best to clearly explain all the concepts learned.
+I will try to do my best to clearly explain all the concepts I learned.

 ## Aim
 * Getting to know haskell.